Estimated reading time: 5 minutes

 - Services: Such as water, gases, drainage, lighting and more.

-Fume cupboards can be equipped with several features to enhance their safety and functionality, such as alarms that detect unsafe levels of fumes or low airflow, automatic sash closers, and fire suppression systems.
+Fume cupboards can be equipped with several features to enhance their safety and functionality, such as automatic sash closers, and fire suppression systems.

 How does a fume cupboard work?

-The ventilation system of a fume cupboards works by drawing air from the workspace into the enclosure and directing it through a duct or stack to the outside of the building.
+The extraction system of a fume cupboard works by drawing air from the workspace into the enclosure and directing it through a duct or stack to the outside of the building.
 This process creates negative pressure within the enclosure, which prevents fumes from escaping into the laboratory.

 Extraction fans play a crucial role in fume cupboards, as they draw air through the fume cupboard and direct it outside.
 Properly sized and maintained exhaust fans ensure that fumes are effectively captured and exhausted, maintain the safety of the laboratory workers.